radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

   - Good documentation
   - Providers make WI configuration easy assuming the audience to be a simple workload that deploys to the provider.
 - shortcomings among the providers.
-  - Much of the documented solution poses challenges for  multicloud and  multi tenancy scenarios .
+  - Much of the documented solution poses challenges for  multicloud and  multi tenancy scenarios. explain the disadvantage of provided webhook for Radius.
-  - We can/ did stick to the requisites of the solution and evolve credential management in a way that suits to our application

 ## Contributors

 ### Learn More and Contribute

 The Radius maintainers are excited to continue collaborating with the open-source community to grow its feature set and welcome all contributions from the community.
 We’re looking for people to join us!
 To get started with Radius today, please see:

 - Learn more from the [documentation](https://docs.radapp.io/guides/operations/providers/).